github/rest-api-docs-md/teams/{team_id}/projects/get.md

 - `per_page` (integer): The number of results per page (max 100).
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `page` (integer): The page number of the results to fetch.
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

+## Operation Description

+**Deprecation Notice:** This endpoint route is deprecated and will be removed from the Teams API.
+We recommend migrating your existing code to use the new [`List team projects`](https://docs.github.com/rest/teams/teams#list-team-projects) endpoint.

+Lists the organization projects for a team.